Skip to content

 Creating Tools

-Tools are Python plugins that Centaur discovers at API startup and exposes as REST endpoints at /tools/{name}/{method}.
+Tools are Python plugins that Centaur discovers from ordered tool directories. api-rs reads their metadata for secret grants, while agent sandboxes install their [project.scripts] entries as local CLI shims.
+Agents use centaur-tools list, <tool> --help, and the direct tool CLI; api-rs does not serve legacy HTTP tool-method routes as the current sandbox registry.
 Put organization-specific tools in an overlay repo under tools/ so the base Centaur repo stays generic.
 See Using an overlay for packaging, mount paths, and chart configuration.

 Define metadata